sermon: The Nature of God: Elohim

 Genesis 1:26 And God said, Let us make man in our image, after our likeness: and let them have dominion over the fish of the sea, and over the fowl of the air, and over the cattle, and over all the earth, and over every creeping thing that creeps upon the earth.

 If we are studying with any depth at all, even before we leave the first verse we are confronted with a problem of some difficulty unless one is willing to believe what the Bible consistently shows from the beginning to the end.
 The fourth word in the Bible, in English translation, is "God."
 Do you believe that?
 No, it is not.
 That forth word is Elohim.
 Elohim is Gods—plural.
-"In the beginning Gods created the heaven and the earth."
+"In the beginning Gods created the heavens and the earth."
 That is confirmed, for an English-speaking person, in verse 26, where the translators finally used plural pronouns to conform to the plural noun antecedent, Elohim.

 Perhaps they were forced to do that, because they recognized that Elohim—God—was speaking to somebody, and He was speaking to someone who was just like Him—"Us"!
 They were forced into using a plural pronoun.
 "Let Us make man in our image."
 In fact Elohim is used 66 times in a row at the beginning of the Bible before any other Hebrew word is translated into the English "God."
 That occurs in Genesis 6:5 when finally another word is used for God.